aiven/devportal/docs/tutorials/kafka-migration.rst

 ..
 Warning::

-    The external integration setup does **not** test the connectivity between Aiven and the source Apache Kafka cluster
+    The external integration setup does **not** test the connectivity between Aiven and the source Apache Kafka cluster.

+    It's worth checking with the team responsible for networking if additional firewall rules need to be setup to allow Mirromaker 2 to access your source Apache Kafka cluster.

+    Aiven allows you to associate :doc:`static IP addresses </docs/platform/concepts/static-ips>` to all the services, please `contact us <mailto:support@aiven.io>`_ if you need additional help.

 Create the Aiven services
 ----------------------------

 In this section you'll create all the services needed for the migration via the `Aiven Console <https://console.aiven.io/>`_:

-* An :doc:`Aiven for Apache Kafka®</docs/products/kafka>` named ``demo-kafka`` for data streaming, this is the target Kafka cluster for the migration
+* An :doc:`Aiven for Apache Kafka®</docs/products/kafka>` named ``demo-kafka`` for data streaming, this is the target Kafka cluster for the migration.
-* An :doc:`Aiven for Apache Kafka MirrorMaker 2</docs/products/kafka/kafka-mirrormaker>` named ``demo-mm2``, MirrorMaker 2 will be used to stream the data from the source Apache Kafka cluster to ``demo-kafka``
+* An :doc:`Aiven for Apache Kafka MirrorMaker 2</docs/products/kafka/kafka-mirrormaker>` named ``demo-mm2``, MirrorMaker 2 will be used to stream the data from the source Apache Kafka cluster to ``demo-kafka``.

 Create an Aiven for Apache Kafka® service